Dimensions underlying the representational alignment of deep neural networks with humans

-Today's deep neural networks (DNNs) have shown remarkable performance, offering powerful models that often approach or even exceed human performance across diverse perceptual and cognitive benchmarks.
-Paralleling their success in machine learning, recent work in computational cognitive neuroscience has demonstrated striking similarities between artificial and biological processing systems \citep{gucclu2015deep, khaligh2014deep, yamins2014performance, kubilius2016deep, rajalingham2015comparison}.
-This has sparked considerable interest in linking DNN representations and behaviors to those found in humans.
-From the machine learning perspective, understanding the limitations of DNNs can support the development of artificial intelligence systems that are better aligned with humans, promising improved and more robust performance \citep{sucholutsky2023getting}.
-From the computational cognitive neuroscience perspective, DNNs with stronger human alignment promise to be better candidate computational models of human cognition and behavior \citep{cichy2019deep, lindsay2021convolutional, kanwisher2023using, doerig2023neuroconnectionist}.
+Deep neural networks (DNNs) have achieved impressive performance, matching or surpassing human performance in various perceptual and cognitive benchmarks, including image classification \citep{krizhevsky2012imagenet, he2016deep}, speech recognition \citep{hinton2012deep, amodei2016deep} and strategic gameplay \citep{silver2016mastering, vinyals2019grandmaster}.
+In addition to their excellent performance as machine learning models, DNNs have drawn attention in the field of computational cognitive neuroscience for their notable parallels to cognitive and neural systems in humans and animal models \citep{khaligh2014deep, yamins2014performance, gucclu2015deep, rajalingham2015comparison, kubilius2016deep}.
+These similarities, observed through different types of behavior or patterns of brain activity, have sparked a growing interest in determining both the factors underlying these similarities and the differences between human and DNN representations.
+From the machine learning perspective, understanding where DNNs exhibit a limited alignment with humans can support the development of better and more robust artificial intelligence systems.
+From the perspective of computational cognitive neuroscience, DNNs with stronger human alignment promise to be better candidate computational models of human cognition and behavior \citep{cichy2019deep, lindsay2021convolutional, kanwisher2023using, doerig2023neuroconnectionist}.

 Much previous research on the alignment of human and artificial visual systems has compared behavioral strategies (e.g., classification) in both systems and has revealed important limitations in the generalization performance of DNNs \citep{rajalingham2018large, geirhos2018generalisation, rosenfeld2018elephant, beery2018recognition, szegedy2013intriguing}.
 Other work has focused on directly comparing cognitive and neural representations in humans to those in DNNs, using methods such as representational similarity analysis \citep[RSA;][]{kriegeskorte2008representational} or linear regression \citep{attarian2020transforming, roads2020learning, peterson2018evaluating, muttenthaler2022human}.
 This quantification of alignment has led to a direct comparison of numerous DNNs across diverse visual tasks \citep{conwell2022can, schrimpf2018brain, muttenthaler2023improving, wang2023better}, highlighting the role of factors such as architecture, training data, or learning objective in determining the similarity to humans \citep{storrs2021diverse, conwell2022can, muttenthaler2022human, wang2023better}.